alessiodm/drl-zh/README.md

 Open this repository folder in Visual Studio Code (make sure to keep the `.vscode` folder for settings consistency, running on Jupyter might require some tweaks to code and imports).

 Open the first `00_Intro.ipynb` notebook in Visual Studio Code, and follow along!
-From there, just keep moving on to the next notebooks.
-If you get stuck, feel free to check the `/solution` folder.
+Your objective is to write code in the `TODO` sections and try out the algorithms!
+You might even encounter some unit tests to verify your implementation along the way!
+Keep moving from one notebook to the next, and if you get stuck feel free to check the `/solution` folder where the full code is available.

 For an expanded treatment and step-by-step coding, stay tuned for the upcoming YouTube videos!